 Lower respiratory infections and inhaling a foreign object are the likely causes of blood-tinged sputum in children.

-You should call your doctor right away if you experience any of these symptoms:
+Call a doctor or seek medical attention right away if you experience any of these symptoms:

 - coughing up mostly blood, with very little sputum